-It is the policy of Bastrop County to prohibit any harassment of, or discriminatory treatment of employees on the basis of a disability or because an employee has requested a reasonable accommodation.
-If an employee feels they have been subject to such treatment, or has witnessed such treatment, the situation should be reported to your elected official, appointed official, department head or the county attorney.
-All elected officials, appointed officials, department heads and employees with responsibilities requiring knowledge are instructed to treat the employee's disability with confidentiality.
+1. It is the policy of Bastrop County to prohibit any harassment of or discriminatory treatment of employees on the basis of a disability or because an employee has requested a reasonable accommodation.
+If an employee feels they have been subject to such treatment, or has witnessed such treatment, the situation should be reported to your Elected Official, Appointed Official, Department Head or the County Attorney.
+All Elected Official, Appointed Official, Department Heads and employees with responsibilities requiring knowledge are instructed to treat the employee's disability with confidentiality.

-It is Bastrop County's policy to reasonably accommodate qualified individuals with disabilities unless the accommodation would impose an undue hardship on the county.
+2. It is Bastrop County's policy to reasonably accommodate qualified individuals with disabilities unless the accommodation would impose an undue hardship on the county.
 In accordance with the Americans with Disabilities Act, as amended (ADAAA), reasonable accommodations may be provided to qualified individuals with disabilities when such accommodations are necessary to enable them to perform the essential functions of their jobs, or to enjoy the equal benefits and privileges of employment.
 This policy applies to all applicants for employment, and all employees.
 If you require accommodation, please contact your department head, elected official, appointed official, or Human Resources Department.
 Reasonable accommodation shall be determined through an interactive process of consultation.